Area Attractions Options

 back to top

 Gaming casinos are in abundance in our area.
-Guests will find Palace Casino in Cass Lake, MN, White Oak Casino in Deer River, MN and Northern Lights Casino in Walker, MN all within easy driving distance.
+Guests will find Cedar Lakes Casino in Cass Lake, MN, White Oak Casino in Deer River, MN, Northern Lights Casino in Walker, MN and Black Bear Casino in Cloquest, MN all within easy driving distance.

-Midway Bowling & Mini Golf located on Highway 169 North in Grand Rapids, Minnesota has bowling, a lounge, miniature golf course and batting cages.
+Thunder Alley XL located on Highway 169 North in Grand Rapids, Minnesota has bowling, a lounge, arcade, and miniature golf course.
 Fun for the whole family!
-Call 1-218-326-5950 for hours or for more information.
+Visit the Thunder Alley XL website or call 1-218-326-5950 for hours or for more information.